Maxeemum/smart-cane/README.md

 **Smart Cane Project**

 In the summer of 2024, during recovery from ACL reconstruction surgery, the idea emerged to create a tool that could assist others facing similar challenges.
-A smart cane was envisioned to not only support mobility but also track recovery progress by measuring the force exerted on it over time.
+A smart cane that measures the force exerted over time, enabling users to track their recovery progress.

 **Design and Prototyping**